 The Bible makes frequent use of the yoke as a symbol of work, servitude, and union, but we moderns are unfamiliar with yokes due to our non-agrarian lifestyles.
-Ronny Graham describes the various kinds of yokes—including human yokes—and shows how they are relevant to our Christian lives.

-Human history proves that individuals quickly absorb the course of the world, losing their innocence and becoming self-centered and deceived like everybody else.
-John Ritenbaugh contends that Christians must continue to fight against these anti-God attitudes long after their calling to deepen and strengthen their relationships with God.
+Christians must continue to fight against self-centered and deception long after their calling to deepen and strengthen their relationships with God.

-Understanding our obligation to Christ leads to a deeply held, personal loyalty to Him.
-John Ritenbaugh explains that our redemption by means of Christ's sacrifice should make us strive to please Him in every facet of life.
+Understanding our obligation to Christ leads to a deeply held loyalty to Him.
+Our redemption should make us strive to please Him in every facet of life.

 Martin Collins continues the exposition of Hosea, an account of Israel's unfaithfulness to the covenant with God, and the redemptive work of God to rescue His unfaithful spouse from slavery, as depicted by Hosea's spouse Gomer, who was finally subjected to. . .